 - Give a copy of the order to anyone who is named in and protected by the order.

 - You may wish to consider changing your locks and your phone number.

 Ongoing safety planning is important after receiving the order.
 Many abusers obey protective orders, but some do not and it is important to build on the things you have already been doing to keep yourself safe.
-Click on the following link for suggestions about Safety Tips.
+Click on the following link for suggestions about Safety Planning.
 Advocates at local resource centers can help you design a safety plan and can provide other forms of support.
 You can find an advocate in your area on the AK Advocates and Shelters page.